 303 Whisper Wood Court Fountain Inn, SC 29644

-Beautiful new home on half-acre+ homesite, ready in July!
+Beautiful new home on half-acre+ homesite, ready to close in 30 days!
 The details make the difference in this stylish 4-bedroom, 3-bath ranch home.
-A gourmet kitchen featuring a large center island, walk-in pantry, wall ovens and separate cooktop is accented by a contrasting range hood of Shaker-style cabinetry.
-There’s a raised-hearth fireplace, soft-close doors and drawers, oil-rubbed bronze fixtures and faucets, elegant lighting, granite and quartz countertops, beautiful tilework and hardwood flooring, walk-in closets in every bedroom, covered porches at front and rear – the list goes on.
+A gourmet kitchen featuring a large center island, walk-in pantry, wall ovens and separate cooktop is accented by a contrasting range hood of Shaker-style cabinetry with soft-close doors and drawers.
+There’s a raised-hearth fireplace, oil-rubbed bronze fixtures and faucets, elegant lighting, granite and quartz countertops, beautiful tilework and hardwood flooring, walk-in closets in every bedroom, covered porches at front and rear – the list goes on.
 A sophisticated white and charcoal color scheme is carried throughout this split-plan design.
 All this plus a quiet cul-de-sac location tucked away at the back of the neighborhood!
 Under construction, with completion planned for mid-Summer.
 Come visit this and other new homes at Fountain Inn’s newest neighborhood of half-acre+ homesites and community open space – Martin Woods!

 Listing Brokerage NameKeller Williams Easley/Powd